UBC-MDS/shiny_hotel_booking/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `chembox` for local development.
+Here's how to set up `shiny_hotel_booking` for local development.

 1. Fork the `shiny_hotel_booking` repo on GitHub.
 2. Clone your fork locally: